DerMerten/someWinAutomation/README.md

 a simple Powershell-Script, it collect your PC-Infos and put them in a CSV-file and check & install current updates
 <br>
-NOTE: Your PC will be RESTARTED!! && please edit the csvPath to your own CSV-file!!
+NOTE: Your PC will be RESTARTED && please edit the csvPath to your own CSV-file!!